harshcds1212/vectra/README.md

 Audits Schedule  | 0 5/10 * * * *
 Entity Scoring Schedule  | 0 8/10 * * * *

-The connector should start ingesting the data into the tables at every time interval specified in the Schedules during configuration.
+The connector should start ingesting the Vectra XDR data into the tables at every time interval specified in the Schedules during configuration.

 ## Installing for testing<a name="Installing-for-testing"></a>